What is A Debenture?

 Can my company have more than one debenture registered?

-A negative pledge happens when you then wish to give a debenture on your company to another.
+A negative pledge happens when you then wish to give a dividend on your company to another.

 Can a debenture have a personal guarantee included?

-When a high street bank or another business lender involved, your lender then will advise you they require a guarantee before executing the debenture, and filed at the company house.
-When this takes place, you, therefore, need to seek independent advice, before signature.
+When a high street bank or another business lender is involved, your lender then will advise you they require a guarantee before executing the debenture and filed at the company house.
+When this takes place, you, therefore, need to seek independent advice before signature.

 Debentures may then be enforced and realised typically due to insolvency; the floating charge assets usually are set aside for unsecured creditors by an agreed amount.

-Floating charges secure preference claims for repayment when your Limited company enter insolvency.
+Floating charges secure preference claims for repayment when your Limited company enters insolvency.

-Repayment preference though is not certain versus all other creditors.
+Repayment preference though is uncertain versus all other creditors.
 When your company enters insolvency, any receipt of money that becomes free for creditors of the company, remain shared in a set order.
 The order is: